Current Studies

 Why are language abilities often affected in ASD, and how can we strengthen early precursors of language acquisition to improve language abilities in infants at familial risk for ASD?

-Significant increases in Autism Spectrum Disorder (ASD) have been reported in the US with an even larger increase in diagnoses seen within New Jersey.
-Due to its high heritability, about 20% of younger siblings of children diagnosed with ASD are at risk for the disorder and will also develop ASD.
-Language deficits frequently accompany ASD, with many children showing language delays as early as 12 months of age.
-Further, about one-third of the siblings not diagnosed with ASD, will also have language delays.
-The long-term objective of this research is to support early language development in children at familial risk for ASD in order to improve later language outcomes.
+Significant increases in ASD have been reported in the US with an especially large increase in diagnoses in New Jersey.
+Due to high heritability, about 20% of younger siblings of children diagnosed with ASD will also develop the condition, and about a third of those not diagnosed with ASD will have language delays.
+Language deficits frequently accompany ASD, with many children showing language delays as early as 12 months.
+The long-term objective of this research is to support early language development in children at familial risk for ASD to improve later language outcomes.

-One important step to achieve this goal is to understand why language abilities may be affected in ASD.
-During typical development, the infant brain is actively involved in constructing a precise representation or “map” of the native language.
-These critical acoustic maps allow the child to process incoming language sounds quickly and efficiently.
-To create accurate maps, infants must be able to discriminate fast, successive changes in auditory sounds that occur in fractions of milliseconds.
-The fact that language issues emerge very early in infants at familial risk for ASD, may suggest these problems are related to poorer processing of fast auditory information and/or inadequate establishment of acoustic maps.
+One important step is understanding why language abilities are affected in ASD.
+During typical development, the infant brain actively constructs a precise representation or “map” of the native language.
+These critical acoustic maps allow a child to process incoming language sounds quickly and efficiently.
+To create accurate maps, infants must discriminate fast, successive changes in auditory sounds that occur in fractions of milliseconds.
+That language issues emerge very early in infants at familial risk for ASD may suggest these problems are related to poorer processing of fast auditory information and/or inadequate establishment of acoustic maps.

-The Infancy Studies Laboratory at the Center for Molecular and Behavioral Neuroscience at Rutgers, Newark, has developed a 6-week acoustic training protocol to provide support for prelinguistic mapping enhancing infant auditory processing speed and attention.
-Starting at 4 months of age infants engage in this interactive, baby-friendly game that encourages them to discriminate between sounds that become increasingly faster and more complex.
+The Infancy Studies Laboratory has developed a 6-week acoustic training protocol that supports prelinguistic mapping to enhance infant auditory processing speed and attention.
+Starting at age 4 months, infants engage in this interactive, baby-friendly game that encourages them to discriminate between sounds that become increasingly faster and more complex.
 The training protocol has proved successful in improving acoustic mapping and processing speed in typically developing infants.
 This intervention offers the promise of ameliorating or perhaps even preventing the disrupted language acquisition seen in ASD.

 Spontaneous Sleep in Infants